azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 This is the final step to onboard target tenant for scanning.
 Once you have completed above mentioned steps (1-4) for the tenant, you can use [onboarding API](OnboardTenantToAzTS.md#onboarding) to complete the onboarding process and enable security scan for the tenant.

 > **Note:**
 > _You can perform this step for multiple tenants in a single go as well to save time.
-So, if you have multiple tenants, please complete steps #1 to #4 for all tenants and then use [onboarding API](OnboardTenantToAzTS.md#onboarding) to onboard and enable security scanning for mulitple tenants in a single request._
+So, if you have multiple tenants, please complete steps #1 to #4 for all tenants and then use [onboarding API](OnboardTenantToAzTS.md#onboarding) to onboard and enable security scanning for multiple tenants in a single request._
 >